Punta Valfredda (2941m), trail 5

 The continuation to Punta Valfredda runs almost entirely to the left of the ridge: it presents no particular difficulty, but it is not clearly marked, and one must be able to identify the path by following cairns and sparse colored bolts (it is in fact this section that made the trail of EE difficulty).

-Be careful not to get confused: trail 5 passes through the Valnera Hill and leads to Punta Valfredda, while instead the trail 5A leads to Valfredda Pass but from there only Corno Vitello can be reached via 5B (and not, as one would be led to believe, Punta Valfredda: between Punta Valfredda and Colle Valfredda, although close, there are in fact no hiking trails).
+Be careful not to get confused: trail 5 passes through the Valnera Hill and leads to Punta Valfredda, while instead the trail 5A leads to Valfredda Pass from there only Corno Vitello can be reached via 5B (and not, as one would be led to believe, Punta Valfredda: between Punta Valfredda and Colle Valfredda, although close, there are in fact no hiking trails).